ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Transform` - The transform of the VR Camera component.

 The HeadsetCamera method is used to retrieve the transform for the VR Camera in the scene.

+#### GetHeadsetType/1

+  > `public static Headsets GetHeadsetType(bool summary = false)`

+  * Parameters
+   * `bool summary` - If this is true, then the generic name for the headset is returned not including the version type (e.g. OculusRift will be returned for DK2 and CV1).
+  * Returns
+   * `Headsets` - The Headset type that is connected.

+The GetHeadsetType method returns the type of headset connected to the computer.

 #### PlayAreaTransform/0